Jam (Michael Jackson song)

-"Jam" is a song by the American singer and songwriter Michael Jackson, released in July 1992 by Epic Records as the fourth single from his eighth album, Dangerous (1991).
+"Jam" is a song by the American singer and songwriter Michael Jackson, released in June 1992 by Epic Records as the fourth single from his eighth album, Dangerous (1991).
 It was co-written and co-produced by Jackson with René Moore, Bruce Swedien and Teddy Riley.

 "Jam" is a new jack swing song whose bridge features a rap verse performed by Heavy D (of the group Heavy D & the Boyz).
 The music video of the song featured NBA basketball legend Michael Jordan.
 The song was also featured on the Chicago Bulls (Jordan's team at the time)'s 1992 NBA Championship video "Untouchabulls" and was also used in many promotional ads of the NBA.

 "Jam" was a Top 40 hit across the world, peaking at number 26 on the US Billboard Hot 100.
 It received generally positive reviews by critics and received two Grammy Award nominations.
 The song re-entered the UK Singles Chart in 2006, reaching number 22.
-In the same year, it also reached number 1 in Spain.
+In the same year, it also reached number one in Spain.

 It also appears as the second track on his 2009 This Is It compilation album.
 The single was re-released in 2006 as part of Jackson's Visionary: The Video Singles collection campaign, and it was remixed to the Cirque du Soleil's Immortal World Tour, releasing that remix on the soundtrack album.

+Background

+"Jam" began as a fast-paced experimental demo titled "Time Marches On" recorded by Bruce Swedien and René Moore for the latter's planned solo album.
+The track underwent multiple early iterations in the studio, with the looped drum beat being slowed down and further built up with elements including Swedien's sleigh bells.
+Swedien and Moore presented the finished beat to Jackson, who loved it and decided to use it for Dangerous.
+Jackson later gave the drum beat to Teddy Riley, who further embellished it with keyboards, horn stabs and guitar parts to develop the final backing track, and Jackson wrote the lyrics.